hookedupjoe/mongino/README.md

 # To Run
 * npm start
+* open http://localhost:33480/ or ctrl-click the link when started.

 # To Update
-* Open directory where npm start is run from
+* Open git directory
 * git pull
 * npm install
 * npm audit fixup

-Note: If git complains about package.json changing (i.e. from auditi fixup)
+Note: If git complains about package.json changing (i.e. from audit fixup)
 * restore package.json
 * then "git pull" again